mautic/developer-documentation-new/.github/CONTRIBUTING.md

    1. Click the branch tab that has a git branch symbol with a branch name at the bottom left of your VS Code.
 It opens a dropdown menu at the top.

-   2. Click the 'Create new branch...' option.
+   2. Click the 'Create new branch' option.

       ![Create a new branch option in a dropdown menu on VS Code](../assets/images/create_a_new_branch_vscode.png)